ai4os/ai4-docs/source/getting-started/user-roles.rst

 * the ability to train out-of-the-box a module of the :doc:`Dashboard </reference/dashboard>`,
 * the ability to easily connect your training to your dataset hosted on our :doc:`data storage resources </reference/storage>`,
+* a private instance of :doc:`Computer Vision Annotation Tool (CVAT) </howtos/train/cvat>` to annotate your dataset,
+* a private server to create :doc:`Federated Learning trainings with Flower </howtos/train/federated-server>`,
-* the ability to use GPUs to accelerate your training,
+* the ability to :doc:`use GPUs </howtos/train/dashboard>` to accelerate your training,
 * an :doc:`API </reference/api>` to easily interact with the model,
-* the ability to deploy the developed service on Cloud resources,
+* solutions to deploy your developed model in :doc:`the Cloud </howtos/deploy/cloud>` or in your :doc:`local resources </howtos/try/locally>`,
 * the ability to share your module with other users in the :ref:`Dashboard Marketplace <dashboard_marketplace>`.

 .. admonition:: Related HowTo's